mdfleming3/mdfleming3.github.io/_drafts/why-people-unsubscribe-from-your-email-marketing-campaigns.md

 ### Valuable Content

 This is the most basic reason.
 People subscribe because they find a company's content to be educational, insightful, relevant, or even entertaining.
 Subscribing to receive this content is more economical than contacting a business representative, searching a company website, or scanning social media.
-The valuable content is free, direct, and accessible.
+The content is free, direct, accessible, thus, valuable.

 ### Exclusive Value